morefigs/pyqt-helper/README.md

 # pyqt-ui-helper

-Script for autogenerating getter and setter code for PyQt UI objects.
+PyQt UI Helper is a script for auto-generating boiler plate code for interacting with PyQt widgets, such as value getters and setters, widget connections, and slot functions.

 Usage
 -----